Lebothegizebo/Factorio-Bad-Apple/readme.md

 4: Connect memory to a clock by connecting: Clock Output (Green wire) (Output must be as F) -> Back of memory decider combinator (Green Wire)
 5: Connect memory to the decoder by connecting: Front of any memory decider combinator (Red Wire) -> Back of any arthimitic combinator (Red Wire)

-Config.ini:
-    Ensure that the target resolution is a multiple of 2 (NOT ODD, MUST BE EVEN.), FFMPEG does not play well with odd resolutions.

 IF YOU CHANGE VIDEOS YOU MUST START FROM STEP ONE AGAIN!!
 OR THE DISPLAY WILL NOT WORK PROPERLY.

 Feel free to contact me for any help at discord.gg/FKmACzfZxP (MY DISCORD SERVER)